PaddseL/catenax-ev.github.io/docs/standards/CX-0135-CompanyCertificateManagement/CX-0135-CompanyCertificateManagement.md

 #### 3.2.2 CERTIFICATE TYPE

 The attribute *CertificateType* refers to the type of the certificate the BPN is certified for.
-This data model is generic and currently supports, but is not limited to, the following list of certificate types.
-Additional certificate types will be validated in the future, and others may already be compatible with this generic model:
+This data model is generic and currently supports, but is not limited to, the following list of certificate types:

 - IATF 16949 (International Automotive Task Force) is a standard that defines the requirements for a quality management system in the automotive industry.
 - ISO 14001 is a standard that outlines the requirements for an environmental management system to help organizations minimize their impact on the environment.